-- The law required us to form an advisory committee with up to 12 members to recommend standards for facilities and animal care.
+- Wisconsin Act 90 required us to form an advisory committee with up to 12 members to recommend standards for facilities and animal care.
 It specified what groups would be represented.
-These standards make up most of the administrative rule, ATCP 16. - Although dog breeders will be the largest group of license holders, other organizations and businesses will also need to be licensed.
+These standards are the main part of the administrative rule, ATCP 16. - Although dog breeders will be the largest group of licensees, other organizations and businesses will also need to be licensed.
 This is why they were represented. - Many dog breeders sell just a few dogs a year.
 They will not be regulated, so they were not represented.
 They did have other opportunities for input. - The committee included four dog breeders; representatives from two humane societies, a dog rescue group and an animal control facility; a pet store trade group; a sport association that works with dogs; and two veterinarians. - All members had an equal voice on the committee.
 The goal was to set standards that would protect dogs and consumers, while still being practical and achievable for businesses and organizations.
 As could be expected, no one got everything he or she wanted in the recommendations. - The committee was advisory.
 Members' input was considered, along with comments gathered through public hearings and written comments, but ultimately the Department of Agriculture, Trade and Consumer Protection was responsible for writing ATCP 16.
-The Legislature approved it as written.